gwmarrah/colony-measurer/README.md

 # colony-measurer
 Code to measure the square area of colonies in an image file and export the data.

-The heavylifters are the colSizeMeasurer.py and colSizeAnalyzer.py, but the input versions are more user-friendly and import the required functions.
+The heavy lifters are the colSizeMeasurer.py and colSizeAnalyzer.py, but the input versions are more user-friendly and import the required functions.

 Below are notes/instructions on how to use the user-friendly input files.
 The original files must be in the same folder as the input files for use.